Exit Strategy for Career Military

 - Accept new position.

 - Put your best foot forward on the new job!

 Just as you plan in the military for any operation or deployment, you must plan diligently to seek and land a new career.
-As this article is written, unemployment is up, the economy is turbulent, and it is an employer’s market—so competition is fierce.
 The better prepared you are to make the transition to your encore career outside the military, the smoother the move.

 Your military training, skill development, and overall experience is a tremendous asset to potential employers -- but you must learn to package those experiences, set and map a course to seek new employment, which includes focusing your career search and mapping a strategy, and planning in advance of your retirement date.

 Job-Hunt's Job Search Expert for Veterans, Diane Hudson is a military transition job-search strategist and career coach.
 She designs and composes military conversion resumes and helps position service members for employment in corporate or Federal America.
 Diane holds eight industry credentials including Certified Leadership & Talent Management Coach and Federal Job Search Trainer & Counselor and owns Career Marketing Techniques.